BuildOnViction/docs/docs/wp-and-research/specs/trc21_standard.md

 Ideally minFee will be paid when ``approve`` function is called or when transaction fails.
 - `_issuer`: the address of the token issuer who will receive transaction fees from token holders in terms of token, but will pay transaction fees to masternodes by means of TOMO.
-This is detailed in our TomoZ protocol specification in here[add link].
+This is detailed in our TomoZ protocol specification [white paper](https://docs.google.com/document/d/1jxD3DsU7GWhxQhs0R8hCmqIQvfQfJjAQaioBoRrVGIA/edit?usp=sharing).

 The implementation also defines some additional functions as follows:
 - `minFee`: Returns the minimum fee for any transaction.